New Tenure-Track Faculty to Join Department of Computer Science

 Gabe Kaptchuk

-Gabe Kaptchuk’s research specializes in cryptography and privacy.
-He was a part of the researcher faculty at Boston University Kaptchuk and earned a Ph.D. in Computer Science from Johns Hopkins University.
+Gabe Kaptchuk’s research specializes in cryptography and privacy, and he was a part of the research faculty at Boston University.
+Kaptchuk earned a Ph.D. in Computer Science from Johns Hopkins University.

 He will join the department as an assistant professor in August 2024.
 He will also be affiliated with the Maryland Cybersecurity Center (MC2) and the University of Maryland Institute for Advanced Computer Studies (UMIACS).